-- Space to write important points for revision -
+-- Space to write important points for revision -

-Error of Commission Q.12.4 2014 - May [2] (v) Objective
+Error of Commission

-State with reasons (in short) whether the following statements are correct or incorrect.
+Q.12.4 2014 - May [2] (v) Objectiv Objective

+or incorre 'Errors of State with reasons (in short) whether the following statements are correct or incorrect.
 'Errors of commission' is where a transaction has been omitted either wholly or partially.
 (2 marks)